matrix-org/synapse/docs/specification.rst

     membership APIs (``/rooms/<room id>/invite`` etc) when performing membership actions rather than adjusting the state directly as there are a restricted set of valid transformations.
 For example, user A cannot force user B to join a room, and trying to force this state change directly will fail.
-See the "Rooms" section for how to use the membership APIs.
+See the `Rooms`_ section for how to use the membership APIs.

 ``m.room.config``